-First base, I've moved to a different model.
-And I know a few of the students who have done the yoga for manual therapist training with me are also doing this now of actually offering separate treatment sessions and separate exercise sessions.
-Yeah, yeah.
-Because I have found that tacking on two or three exercises at the end of a treatment session when the patient's all blissed out, they're not listening.
-They're not paying attention really, to what what you're telling them and they don't want to do them.
+Well, I suppose I've moved to a different model.
+And I know a few of the students who have done the yoga for manual therapists training with me are also doing this now of actually offering separate treatment sessions and separate exercise sessions.
+Yeah.
+Because I've found that tacking on two or three exercises at the end of a treatment session when the patient's all blissed out, they're not listening.
+They're not paying attention really, to what you're telling them and they don't want to do them.

-Your patients are blissed out, you obviously don't use your elbows the way my wife.
+Your patients are blissed out.
+You obviously don't use your elbows the way my wife does, that's for sure.

-But if we can, you know, show them in a proper session where everyone is being mindful and is being aware of what's happening, and they can really understand why they're doing these exercises or these practices, then actually, they've got more chance of adhering to doing them afterwards.
-And really, I also fundamentally believe that I've want my patients to have the skills to manage their back.
+But if we can show them a proper session where everyone is being mindful and is being aware of what's happening, and they can really understand why they're doing these exercises or these practices, then actually they've got more chance of adhering to doing them afterwards.
+And really, I also fundamentally believe that I want my patients to have the skills to manage their back.
 And so after a period of time, they don't come back to me.
 Yeah, yeah.
-And whereas that model of keeping them coming, you know, them keep coming back every time they hurt themselves.
-I suppose I get bored.
-And you know, me I get bored quite easily so I'm always doing something new.
+And whereas that model of keeping them keep coming back every time they hurt themselves.
+I suppose I get a bit bored.
+And you know me, I get bored quite easily so I'm always doing something new.

-This this comment took me by surprise, I must say it's come from someone who's been labelled I imagined by the system as muppet.
+This comment took me by surprise, I must say, it's come from someone who's been labelled, I imagine by the system as Muppet.
 The reason it took me by surprise is that this sounds awful.
 But we have two robot cleaners.
-We have a robot vacuum cleaner and robot mop.
-Yeah.
-And you're allowed to give them names on the app and the robot vacuum thing was called Birdie and the other ones called Muppets, so as far as I can tell my robot is telling me a copy.
-Send me a comment here.
-Anyway Muppets Nothing says if we look at the origins of osteopathy, we're still talking about finding the health then the Osteopath, who is looking at helping a patient find their health rather than trying to be the fixer is probably more is probably working more in keeping with their roots that didn't flow to everyone I suspect that the comments be
+We have a robot vacuum cleaner and a robot mop.
+And you're allowed to give them names on the app and the robot vacuum cleaner is called Bertie and the other one is called Muppet.
+So as far as I can tell my robot mop is sending me a comment here.
+Anyway, Muppet says, if we look at the origins of osteopathy, where it's still talked about finding the health and then the osteopath who is looking at helping a patient find their health rather than trying to be the fixer is probably working more in keeping with their roots.
+That didn't flow to everyone I suspect.